Granulomatosis with polyangiitis

 Because of the potentially serious nature of GPA, you may be hospitalized.
 Once the diagnosis is made, you will probably be treated with high doses of glucocorticoids (such as prednisone).
 These are given through the vein for 3 to 5 days at the beginning of treatment.
 Prednisone is given along with other medicines that slow down the immune response.

 For milder disease other medicines that slow down the immune response such as methotrexate or azathioprine may be used.

 - Cyclophosphamide (Cytoxan)

 - Azathioprine (Imuran)

 These medicines are effective in severe disease, but they may cause serious side effects.
+Most people with GPA are treated with ongoing medicines to prevent relapse for at least 12 to 24 months.
 Talk to your health care provider about your treatment plan.

 - Medicines to prevent bone loss caused by prednisone

 - Folic acid or folinic acid, if you are taking methotrexate